 3. The optimum amount of water for the dough

-There is one problem that you may encounter when making the shrimp dumpling wrapper for the first time.
-You will find that the boiling water required varied significantly from one recipe to another.
-For example, chef 孙志强 use only half of the amount of boiling water compare to the total amount of starch, while blogger Wantanmian uses much more water than other chefs.
+When making the shrimp dumpling wrapper for the first time, you may find that the boiling water varies significantly from recipe to recipe.
+For example, chef 孙志强 uses only half the amount of boiling water compared to the total amount of starch, while blogger Wantanmian uses much more water than other chefs.

-Why is such as significant disparity of the quantity?
+Why is there such a significant disparity in the quantity?

-It is likely due to different quality of the wheat starch.
-Experience Dim Sum chefs develop ‘hand-feel”, means they will be able to know whether the dough is moist enough by touching and kneading it.
+This is likely due to the different quality of the wheat starch.
+In addition, experienced Dim Sum chefs develop ‘hand-feel”, which means they can know whether the dough is moist enough by touching and kneading it.

-Since this types of ‘feel” can only develop through experience, the following guideline is useful to anyone new to making the shrimp dumpling wrapper:
+Since this type of ‘feel” can only develop through experience, the following guideline is helpful to anyone new to making the shrimp dumpling wrapper:

 Tips and suggestions:

 The piece of dough is too dry if: